-The total deficit stays negative until December – a full year after growth started – as depicted by the area in yellow.
+The total deficit stays negative through December – a full year after growth started – as depicted by the area in yellow.
 Collections catch up with expenses at the end of January of the following year, as shown by the area in green.
-This business could have serious cash flow problems, unless it has a reserve or financing to cover the initial deficits.
+This business could have serious cash flow problems unless it has an emergency fund or financing to cover the initial deficits.

 This problem is insidious and can grow undetected, at least initially.
-Business owners whose sole focus is on growing revenues may not notice the serious cash flow problems until it’s too late.
+Business owners whose sole focus is on growing sales may not notice the serious cash flow problems until it’s too late.

 You can solve this problem by creating a cash reserve to handle the initial deficit.
 We discussed this solution in Problem #1.
 Alternatively, consider providing clients with an incentive to pay sooner.
-Offering a 2% discount in exchange for a quick payment can often improve your collections dramatically and eliminate any deficits.
+Offering a 2% discount in exchange for a quick payment can often improve your collections and eliminate any deficits.

-If neither of these options work, consider factoring invoices to smooth your cash flow until it becomes positive.
+If neither of these options works, consider factoring invoices to smooth your cash flow until it becomes positive.
 Factoring provides you with immediate funds to finance slow-paying invoices.
 This advance improves your cash flow and allows you to pay expenses and grow.
-To learn more, read “What is Factoring?” and “Pros and Cons of Invoice Factoring“.
+To learn more, read “What is Factoring?” and “Pros and Cons of Invoice Factoring. ”

 This problem is similar to the previous one but usually affects resellers and wholesalers.
 Small companies with a portfolio of successful products soon start growing quickly.
 This growth can be exponential and lead to very large orders.
 The problem is that these orders often exceed the capital capabilities of the business.

-Much like the previous example, companies often work with commercial or government clients that pay in 30 to 60 days.
-However, many wholesalers also work with product suppliers who demand payment upon delivery or, worse, a prepayment.
+Like the previous example, these companies often work with commercial or government clients that pay in 30 to 60 days.
+However, many wholesalers also work with product suppliers who demand a prepayment or a payment upon delivery.

-In other words, they need to pay for the goods and wait 30 to 60 days for the goods to be delivered.
+In the worst case, your company needs to pay for the goods and wait 30 to 60 days for the goods to be delivered.
 Once they are delivered, they must wait another 30 to 60 days to get paid by clients.
 If goods are manufactured overseas, the transaction can take as long as 180 days to conclude.
 As with the previous problems, these problems get worse the faster you grow.

 The simple solution is to get payment terms from your suppliers while asking your clients to pay quickly.
 This arrangement effectively gets your suppliers to finance your business.
 However, this solution can be difficult to balance.
-Clients could unexpectedly decide to pay slowly or suppliers could start demanding faster payments.
+Clients could unexpectedly decide to pay slowly, or suppliers could start demanding faster payments.
 And if this scenario happens, you’ll be exactly where you started.

 We can provide you with factoring and purchase order financing at competitive terms.
 For more information, get an online quote or call us toll-free at (877) 300 3258.